UMBC-DREAM-Lab/montemutacon/README.md

 ## Dependencies
 There is an `environment.yml` included.
-Please note that it includes the core dependancies only, so it can be used on any platform.
-It also includes a dependancy on `scikit-learn` and `tensorflow` because the models used in our research utilized these libraries.
+Please note that it includes the core dependencies only, so it can be used on any platform.
+It also includes a dependency on `scikit-learn` and `tensorflow` because the models used in our research utilized these libraries.
-If your models do not use that, you can safely remove the dependacies from `environment.yml`.
+If your models do not use that, you can safely remove the dependencies from `environment.yml`.

-The code as of now, uses *MongoDB* to retrieve some pre-processed features.
-This is yet another dependacy that can be removed if you want to handle this differently.
+The code as of now uses *MongoDB* to retrieve some pre-processed features.
+This is yet another dependency that can be removed if you want to handle this differently.

 ## Installing